bishopdynamics/TreeView/Readme.md

 cat sampledata.json |treeview
 ```

+## STDIN Race Condition
+What if I have a race condition with my stdin?

+Let's say you run a script which takes a second before it spits out json to stdout, and you pipe that into `treeview`.

+No problem!
+The filedialog will appear (because stdin wasnt there on time),
+just wait a few seconds to let your script finish, then hit "Cancel" button.

+After you hit "Cancel" the app will check stdin again, and if it finds data it will re-exec itself with that data to stdin.

+## Testing

-for testing, you can build & run it all at once with `./run.sh sampledata.json`
+For testing, you can build & run it all at once with `./run.sh sampledata.json`

 ## Linux and other Unix-like systems